How to Make the Perfect cup of Tea

 How much tea do I use?

-If you are trying a tea for the first time it is wise to follow the directions on the box for the amount of tea to use and brewing time.
+If you are trying a tea for the first time it is wise to follow the directions on the packet for the amount of tea to use and brewing time.
 The tea companies have spent many hours researching the best way to enjoy their teas.
-If there are no instructions the best formula to use is 1 teabag or one rounded teaspoon of loose tea per person taking tea.
+If there are no instructions the best formula to use is 1 teabag or one rounded teaspoon (2-2.5 grams) of loose tea per person.

 Brewing time

-If the instructions for brewing tea are not on the box the table below should help:
+If the instructions for brewing tea are not on the box the table below should help, but remember you can vary the times according to your taste:

 Black tea